 CAN WE COME GET YOUR LOG?

 Yes, we can come pick up your log.
 "Mater" has not found any mesquite trees in the Kingsville area that were too big for him to handle.
 Inside of Kingsville, we charge $100 per run to pick up your log that is already cut down and ready for pick-up.
 We don't like to take "Mater" much farther than 30 miles from home and will charge extra to go more than 15 miles from home.
 (He's getting old and doesn't have air conditioning and I'm spoiled.)

 P.S.
 Please, make sure that when you send us to pick something up that the tree truly is big enough to justify the pick-up and the sawing fees.
 It's really frustrating when someone says they have a "Really Big" tree and we get there only to find out that it's all firewood barely large enough to square up into posts.
 The term "Really Big" is relative.

 WILL WE COME CUT DOWN YOUR TREE?

-If the tree is small, has nails in it, has fungus growing on it, or is undesirable as a saw log or if it is a difficult extraction, we have a working relationship with Corpus Christi Firewood Expert Lumber Jack, Ryan Watson.
+If the tree is small, has nails in it, has fungus growing on it, or is undesirable as a saw log, we probably don't want it.

 NOTE: We are not into the storage business.
-As of January 2013, any logs left more than 60 days without follow up BY THE CUSTOMER become the property of Nave's Sawmill.
+As of January 2013, any logs left more than 60 days without follow up BY THE CUSTOMER become the property of Hands On Sawmill, LLC.
 Unless you are one of our "Regular Customers" and have an ongoing rotating stock of logs, we will not be held responsible for keeping track of storing logs or lumber longer than 60 days.
 Please be reasonable about this.
 Lots of people bring logs to us.
 We are not a storage facility.